cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ---

-## Module Aliasing 🎛️️

-We've set up module aliasing within the server package, so modules within the sub directories can be accessed with the @ prefix, e.g. @application/Module/.
-We implemented this by configuring tsconfig.json, jest.config.js and installing the `tsconfig-paths` package.

----

 ## Lightweight ADR's (Architectural Decision Records) 📄

 We record any significant architectural choices we make with lightweight adr files, located in the .adr folder.
 There is a template included as well.
 For more information about Lightweight ADR's, see [ThoughtWork's Technology Radar](https://www.thoughtworks.com/radar/techniques/lightweight-architecture-decision-records).